-Imposing external incentives such as threats of punishment creates extrinsic motivation while decreasing intrinsic motivation.
-Kids raised with Draconian rules not only are more rebellious but also show low initiatives15.
+Imposing external incentives, such as threats of punishment, creates extrinsic motivation while decreasing intrinsic motivation.

 Studies have shown that children of authoritarian parents are more likely to become bullies or friends of bullies16.

-Children raised with strict rules lack self-esteem and confidence to make decisions
+Children raised with strict rules lack the self-esteem and confidence to make decisions.

-A study shows that female adolescents with authoritarian parents are less capable to decide when given the opportunity17.
+Research shows that female adolescents with authoritarian parents are less capable of deciding when given the opportunity17.

-Kids raised with rigid discipline suffer from inflexible thinking, resulting in worse mental wellbeing
+Kids raised with punitive discipline suffer from inflexible thinking, resulting in worse mental well-being.

 Lack of psychological flexibility and emotional regulation skills are both highly associated with the development of mental disorders21.

-Besides depression, strict parenting is highly associated with mental disorder including General Anxiety Disorder (GED)22, Obsessive Compulsive Disorder (OCD)23, dissociation, self-harm24, drug use and alcohol abuse25.
+Besides depression, this type of harsh parenting is highly associated with mental disorders, including General Anxiety Disorder (GED)22, Obsessive-Compulsive Disorder (OCD)22, dissociation, self-harm23, drug use, and alcohol abuse24.

 Kids raised by controlling parents have twisted beliefs of authority

-Some children have developed distrust, hostility and resistance to authorities such as school or police.
-Kids raised in controlling homes view parental legitimacy negatively, and this view can cause delinquency26.
+Some children have developed distrust, hostility, and resistance to authorities such as schools or police.

 Final Thoughts On Strict Parents